andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 }
 ```

 Make the rendering of the sidebar conditional.
-Add a click listener to open and close the sidebar:
+Add a `@click` listener to open and close the sidebar:

 ```html {4,6,8}
 <div v-if="currentScreen === 'details'">